Chehmet/nlp_mid/lecture1.md

 ## NLP Midterm Prep: Key Concepts and Important Information

-Here's a summarized version of the NLP lecture and lab notes, focusing on the most crucial information for your midterm:

 **I. Introduction to NLP**

 *   **Definition:** A subfield of AI combining linguistics, computer science, and machine learning to enable computers to understand and process human language.